-The remaining five positions of the PAC will be designated slots.
-14 One position shall be reserved for a police union representative, a staff member of the NAACP-LDF, a staff member of the ACLU, a member of the LGBTQ community, and a representative from CASA of Maryland.
+The Executive Committee of the PAC may change the organizations that receive designated slots to ensure the efficacy and representativeness of the PAC.
 Members of the PAC shall have expertise in policing, police oversight, police accountability, public policy, human resources, community engagement, organizational change, law, social justice, training, the social sciences, and other disciplines important to the PAC's work.
 Altogether, there shall be a balance that allows the PAC as a whole to benefit from the knowledge and expertise of its individual members.